The Teazers: Rock festival for a new sports centre

 In 1980, the Bury St Edmunds Sports Centre was totally destroyed by a fire.
 The centre, the swimming pool in particular, was heavily used by both Hopfensperger and Stemp as part of their swimming training as Suffolk County level swimmers and members of the Bury St Edmunds Swimming Club.
 Devastated by the loss, the band decided to work with other local bands including Passion, Kashmir, Portland, Thumper, Tutch, David Harris, Rhesus Negative, and Midnight, to help in the only way they knew how, and set about organising an outdoor rock concert to help raise money for the rebuild, with Hopfensperger keen to rebuild the pool as an Olympic sized 50 Metre pool (it was then a non-standard 33 and 1/3 Metre pool).
 Totally out of the blue, just over a month before the concert, bass player Lee Jacobs decided to join the band Portland and the concert went ahead in the car park of the destroyed leisure centre without The Teazers.
 The band with the original line-up never played together again.

 Second line-up

 In late 1980, undeterred by the setback, Hopfensperger set out to re-build the band with a new lineup which included himself, then seventeen, fifteen year old Andrew Leong-son (bass) and fourteen year old Peter Hawtin (drums/backing vocals).

 Break up and reformation

-The Teazers never officially dis-banded but didn't play again after 1983 when their bass player from their second line-up, Andrew Leong-son, left to go to university.
+The Teazers never officially dis-banded but did not play again after 1983 when their bass player from their second line-up, Andrew Leong-son, left to go to university.
 They re-formed with two of the three original band members, Paul Hopfensperger and Lee Jacobs and a new drummer, Simon Rutherford, for a Mods Mayday Concert in May 2024.
-The concert, which was at the Cambridge Junction in Cambridge, included 70s mod bands The Face, The Killermeters, The Chords and Squire.
+The concert, which was at the Cambridge Junction in Cambridge, included 1970s mod bands The Face, The Killermeters, The Chords and Squire.